model-checking/verify-rust-std/doc/src/challenges/0007-atomic-types.md

 `core::sync::atomic` provides methods that operate on atomic types.
 For example, `atomic_store(dst: *mut T, val: T, order: Ordering)` stores `val` at the memory location pointed to by `dst` according to the specified [atomic memory ordering](https://doc.rust-lang.org/std/sync/atomic/enum.Ordering.html).
 Rust developers can use these methods to ensure that their concurrent code is thread-safe.
-They can also leverage these types to implement other, more complex atomic data structures.

-The goal of this challenge is first to verify that the methods for atomic types are safe, then to verify that the implementation of `ReentrantLock` (which uses atomic types) is safe.
+The goal of this challenge is to verify that these methods (and the intrinsincs they invoke) are safe.

 ### Success Criteria

-#### Part 1: Atomic Types
+#### Part 1: `from_ptr` Method for Atomic Types

-First, verify that methods on atomic types (in `core::sync::atomic`) are safe.
+First, verify that the unsafe `from_ptr` methods are safe.

 Write safety contracts for each of the `from_ptr` methods: